IG-11: Species age differently.

-- Windermerans in Macross Delta are a subspecies of humanity created by the Protoculture to have incredible physical abilities at the cost of a radically shortened lifespan.
+- Windermerans in Macross Delta are a Human Subspecies created by the Protoculture to have incredible physical abilities at the cost of a radically shortened lifespan.
 The average Windermeran lives for barely 30-35 years.
 It's played with in that it mainly concerns their social age, rather than biological.
 Frejya, for example, is fourteen, and looks it, but is considered an old maid and enters the story to escape an Arranged Marriage with a potential suitor who, she believes, she is Better as Friends with.
 Helman is already an old man by their standards at 33, with confirmed grandchildren, but he doesn't look any older than that.

 - A Christmas Carol: As Scrooge and the Ghost of Christmas Present go about watching people celebrate the holiday, Scrooge is surprised to notice that the Ghost is rapidly aging.
 The Ghost explains that his lifespan is only a single day and ends that night.

 - In the Star Wars prequels, clone troopers age twice as fast as baseline humans.
 Expanded universe materials mention they also live half as long, and an attempt to fix this is used as a subplot in the Republic Commando Series.

 - Reaper Man has different life forms experiencing time differently depending on their life spans.
 Elderly mayflies at sunset are seen reminiscing about how the sun was properly yellow and high in the sky when they were young.